MarkTFKOP/MarkTFKOP/README.md

 - 👋 Hi, I’m Mark Philip Pereira
      Github ID@MarkTFKOP
 - 👀 I pride myself with being a MERN stack developer.
+- 👀 Talk to me about Backend development.
+-     In Love with node.js and javascript.
+-     Goal to Learn all things about the Internet.
 - 🌱 Love to learn new things, reading new blogs etc.
 - 🌱 Current CodeChef score(784), highest(1099).
 - 📫 How to reach me : www.linkedin.com/in/mark-philip-pereira